Scriptural Comfort for 5 Things That Will Never Be Perfect in This Life: Part 5

 If you believe that God is who He says He is and that He will keep His promises, you have all the faith you need.

 If you’ve stayed with me through this whole series on the 5 things that will never be perfect in this life, you will have noticed that the answer to our struggles is always Jesus—His grace, His trustworthiness, His renewal, His forgiveness.
 When it seems that life doesn’t measure up to your expectations and leaves you hurt and disappointed, or even struggling with your faith, don’t turn away from God.
-Fix your eyes on him, run hard after him, and dive headlong into his Word, where you will be refreshed by His steadfast love.
+Fix your eyes on Him, run hard after Him, and dive headlong into His Word, where you will be refreshed by His steadfast love.

 No matter the imperfections, disappointments, or challenges in our lives, He is the one who remains constant and unchanging, faithful and true.